tubrux/tubrux.github.io/index.md

 }
 ```

+## Attention, please

+It is important to note that this library is very useful for the development stage.
+But because Mandali works by checking each line of code, it is **not recommended for the production stage**.

 ## Example Test Class
 The following example demonstrates how to structure a test class to check for thread safety issues using the Mandali library.
 This class simulates potential deadlocks and thread-unsafe scenarios, which are detected and analyzed by Mandali.